tekewin/used_cars/README.md

-# used_cars predicting price using RandomForestRegressor
+# Predicting used car prices with a RandomForestRegressor
 Used cars dataset (Kaggle) machine learning model to predict price.

 The Jupyter notebook used_cars.ipynb demonstrates core data science analysis and machine learning skills.
 It features standard libraries: numpy, pandas, matplotlib, seaborn, and scikit-learn.